What are Barriers to Entry?

 - Limit pricing: When existing firms set a low price and a high output so that potential entrants cannot make a profit at that price.

-- Advertising: This is also a sunken cost.
+- Advertising: These are sunk costs.
 The higher the amount spent by incumbent firms, the greater the deterrent to new entrants.

 - Brand: A strong brand value creates loyalty of customers and, hence, discourages new firms.

-- Contracts, patents, and licenses: It becomes difficult for new firms to enter the market when the existing firms own the license or patent.
+- Contracts, patents, and licenses: It becomes difficult for new firms to enter the market when the existing firms own licenses, patents, or exclusivity contracts.

 - Loyalty schemes: Special schemes and services help oligopolists retain customer loyalty and discourage new entrants who wish to gain market share.